 ⎯ Legislation proposed: Electric Power Reliability Act of 1967

-Enter NERC (National Electric Reliability Council), quietly formed on June 1st, 1968 as a voluntary organization by the electric utility industry to promote the reliability and adequacy of bulk power transmission in the electric utility systems of North America.
+Enter NERC (National Electrical Reliability Council), quietly formed on June 1st, 1968 as a voluntary organization by the electric utility industry to promote the reliability and adequacy of bulk power transmission in the electric utility systems of North America.

-As the years went by, new regions and members were added, and in 1981 NERC changed its name to the North American Reliability Council in recognization in Canada’s participation.
+As the years went by, new regions and members were added, and in 1981 NERC changed its name to the North American Electric Reliability Corporation in recognization in Canada’s participation.
 The organization analyzed and made recommendations to increase the overall reliability of the North American power grid.
 It also become very clear that utilities in many cases were operating as monopolies because they were not agreeing to a rate reduction for large industrial companies or allowing those customers to shop for better rates.
 The lack of flexibility within the electric utility monopoly created the drive for deregulation.
 NERC enters to help here, as well, regarding competition, fair pricing and how to work with independent power producers, marketers and brokers.

 NERC Critical Infrastructure Protection (CIP) Standards Are Established

 Who remembers Y2K?
 NERC was there to ensure that the grid was prepared and that there were no interruptions as NSYNC and Jessica Simpson rang us into the new Millennium.
 Right around this time, NERC stepped into the security arena and became the spearhead for issues related to national security and the power grid.
 To formalize these efforts, NERC became a founding member of the Partnership for Critical Infrastructure Security (PCIS).
 Deregulation is now running full steam, and California is lead into a power crisis due to a little company called Enron and their manipulation of the power market.
 Clearly this relationship is getting complicated.